Quansight/Quansight-website/apps/labs/posts/python-abi-abi3t.md

 Functions can account for the different `PyObject` layouts that are possible in their implementation, without exposing any internal implementation details in the public C API.

 Victor Stinner describes this effort at a high level in [a 2021 blog post](https://vstinner.github.io/c-api-opaque-structures.html).
-Just to go into one example: back then `Py_INCREF` was historically defined as a macro (and later a static inline function) that directly accessed `PyObject` internals.
+Just to go into one example: back then `Py_INCREF` was defined as a macro (and later a static inline function) that directly accessed `PyObject` internals.
-A function version, [`Py_IncRef`](https://docs.python.org/3/c-api/refcounting.html#c.Py_IncRef), has actually existed since Python 2.4; Python 3.10 added a stricter private variant, _Py_IncRef, and when you target the limited API for Python 3.12 or newer, [Py_INCREF is implemented as a call to that function](https://github.com/python/cpython/blob/3.13/Include/refcount.h) instead of using direct struct access.
+A function version, [`Py_IncRef`](https://docs.python.org/3/c-api/refcounting.html#c.Py_IncRef), has actually existed since Python 2.4; Python 3.10 added a stricter private variant, `_Py_IncRef`, and when you target the limited API for Python 3.12 or newer, [`Py_INCREF` is implemented as a call to that function](https://github.com/python/cpython/blob/3.13/Include/refcount.h) instead of using direct struct access.
 Going through a function call may add overhead compared with a macro that accesses a struct member directly, but it also lets CPython hide implementation details.

 The next pernicious issue was around how extensions want to extend Python types like `dict`, `list`, or `set`.